 Help your child to exercise all the adjacent joints not immobilized by the cast.
 If your child has a long leg cast, exercise the hip joint and the toes.
+Do not walk until getting your healthcare provider's approval.
 If your child has an arm cast or splint, exercise the shoulder, elbow, thumb, and fingers.

 Elevate the part of your child’s body that is in the cast above the level of the heart.
 This helps reduce swelling.

-Tingling or numbness in the injured body part
+Tingling, numbness, or swelling in the injured body part

 Severe pain that cannot be relieved